TYPES OF WINDOW AND STORE DISPLY

 merchandise.
 Mood setting is difficult because of the store and its distracting

 lighting in the background.
 This kind of window helps customers to see deep inside the store from outside.
-Easy to identify the products offering in the store
+Easy to identify the products

 Partially open windows: These are very